syedismail7230/Festivus/README.md

 You find one that fits your event perfectly!

-# follow the commands
+# follow the run commands
+'''golang
-//npm init
+npm init
-//npm install
+npm install
+'''
+# tokens

-# tokens folder contains json for figma plugin
+tokens folder contains json for figma plugin